-- Conduct regular meetings with DR staff to ensure all appropriate policies and guidelines are followed. - Coordinate all community efforts around DR to ensure seamless process for families. - Act as liaison and maintain an effective working relationship with Human Services Agency, FRCs, Core Service Agencies, community-based public and private organizations, and the community. - Act as advocate and spokesperson in the community in support of DR programs and services.
+- Maintain and improve community resource databases for case management use. - Maintain knowledge of community services including referral and qualification requirements. - Coordinate all community efforts around DR to ensure seamless process for families. - Act as liaison and maintain an effective working relationship with Human Services Agency, FRCs, Core Service Agencies, community-based public and private organizations, and the community. - Act as advocate and spokesperson in the community in support of DR programs and services.